 “This specific ecological phenomenon cannot but have been taken into account with regard to the sacramental use of psychotropic mushrooms, leading to the creation of mystico-religious relations between the mushroom and the animal which produces its natural habitat.
 Furthermore, the dung left by herds of quadrupeds were important clues for prehistoric hunters on the lookout for game, and the deepening of such scatological knowledge probably goes back to the paleolithic period (the long period of the hunter of large game).
 Thus we have a further argument in favor of the version of events that would have it that there have been mythical associations, with religious interpretations, on different occasions, between the (sacred) animal and the hallucinogenic mushroom.”

-I want to drive home the point that for ancient cultures taking psychoactive substances was revered and respected.
-One of the most sacred and influential experiences of one’s life.
+I want to drive home the point that for ancient cultures taking psychoactive substances was revered and respected, as one of the most sacred and influential experiences of one’s life.
 It was the ancient way of seeing behind the curtain of reality.
-Even more important was to journey back to this existence, hopefully more capable of handling regular life with learnings from the “other side.”
+Even more important was to journey back to this existence, hopefully more capable of handling regular life with knowledge gained from the “other side.”
 In addition to personally journeying, the collective was also influenced by integrating the experience(s) with others in your community who have also gone through this rite of passage.

 The Scientific Present

-Fast forwarding a few thousand years to the 1900s, we meet a who’s who of characters in the psycho-pharmacology world that are beginning to poke around with novel compounds.
+Fast-forwarding a few thousand years to the 1900s, we meet a who’s who of characters in the psycho-pharmacology world that are beginning to poke around with novel compounds.
 This would begin the first psychedelic renaissance.
 Anyone dealing with the mind was immediately enthralled by the benefits of these unique chemical structures.
-Not only was it for people in need, but also for those who didn’t know they needed it.
-There are enough story lines and character arcs to fill volumes, but here are some historical timeline highlights to cover the broad strokes:
+Not only was it for people in need but also for those who did not know they needed it.
+There are enough storylines and character arcs to fill volumes, but here are some historical timeline highlights to cover the broad strokes:

 1886: German pharmacologist, Louis Lewin, published the first systematic study of the Peyote cactus.